autowarefoundation/autoware_tools/planning/planning_debug_tools/scripts/trajectory_visualizer/README.md

 2. **A window will pop up:** This window will be used to visualize trajectories.

 3. **Choose what to plot:**
+   - **Plots:** Use `Add Plot` and `Remove Plot` to manage multiple subplots.
+Select a plot from the list to edit its settings.
-   - **X-axis and Y-axis:** Use the dropdown menus at the top left to select what data you want on the X and Y axes of the graph (e.g., "Time" vs. "Velocity").
+   - **X-axis and Y-axis:** Use the dropdown menus to select what data the active subplot uses on each axis.
+   - **Y zoom:** Adjust the vertical zoom factor independently for the active subplot.
    - **Topics:** The list in the middle left shows available trajectory topics.
-Check the boxes to select which trajectories you want to see on the plot.
+The selected topics are shared by all subplots.
    - **Refresh List:** Press the "Refresh List" button to update the list of available topics.
 This is useful if new trajectory data becomes available.

-4. **See the plot:** The right side of the window shows the plot of the selected trajectory data.
+4. **See the plots:** The right side of the window shows one subplot per configured plot.

 ## Code structure